EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 git checkout r1.13
 ```

 The version you check out should match the TensorFlow version you used to train your model in [Step 1](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#step-1-train-quantized-ssd-mobilenet-model-and-export-frozen-tensorflow-lite-graph).
 If you used a different version than TF v1.13, then replace "1.13" with the version you used.
-See the FAQs section *(link to be added)* for instructions on how to check the TensorFlow version you used for training.
+See the [FAQs section](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#frequently-asked-questions-and-common-errors) for instructions on how to check the TensorFlow version you used for training.

 Next, we’ll configure the TensorFlow build using the configure.py script.
 From the C:\tensorflow-build\tensorflow directory, issue: